Save the Children International

 2. Partnership with the Global Alliance for Improved Nutrition (GAIN), Secure Nutrition on Innovations in Nutrition Sensitive Agriculture.

 1. We continue to host the SUN Civil Society Network Secretariat and provide the vice-chair to the steering group.
 Our CEO Inger Ashing is an active member of the SUN Lead Group.
 The SUN CSN now represents over 4,000 national, regional and international organisations and networks spanning multiple sectors, and over 60 national civil society alliances.
-A key achievement for the SUN CSN this year was the development of the SUN CSN's new strategy for 2021-2025 and we continue to work closely with the secretariat team to ensure they have sufficient funding for its delivery.
+This year, Save the Children renewed its SUN Lead Group commitments for 2022, with Save the Children calling for nutrition to be central to the hunger crisis response of governments, multilaterals and other stakeholders next to calling for a prioritized delivery of nutrition services in times of crises.
+We continue to work closely with the secretariat team to ensure they have sufficient funding for the delivery of the SUN CSN strategy, and to champion the role of civil society in global forums including the wider SUN movement.

 At least half of the individual commitment components are assessed to be on course